 Your presence is required at every class session and you are responsible for all material presented (i.e., discussion material, video clips, guest lectures, handouts, demonstrations (yes - there may be some demonstrations!), announcements, schedule changes, etc.).
 You must notify me if you are going to be absent from class due to an illness, a university-related function, or some other excusable activity.
 If you must be absent from a class session it is your responsibility to obtain the missed material.
 Further, if you must miss a class because of an extreme family or individual emergency or some other unavoidable circumstance, you should inform me as soon as possible (i.e. hopefully in advance of missing a class).
 Depending on the nature of the absence, I may ask you to provide me with some type of written documentation.
 Notifying me of an absence via email is fine as long as it is sent a reasonable amount of time in advance.
 However, an email message sent 5 minutes before class is NOT an appropriate means of notifying of an absence.
-If you know you will need to be absent from class on a particular day you should let me know ahead of time so that proper arrangements can be made to make up any missed class work.
-Only when proper arrangements have been made with me in advance will you be allowed to make up a late or missed assignment, in-class activity, reading quiz, exam, etc.
+If you know you will need to be absent from class on a particular day you should let me know ahead of time so that proper arrangements have been made with me in advance will you be allowed to make up a late or missed assignment, in-class activity, reading quiz, exam, etc.